AkshayArjun/DiffDrive/README.md

 # DiffDrive

 **DiffDrive**
-A comprehensive ROS 2 project for simulating and controlling a differential drive robot using Gazebo.
+is a comprehensive ROS 2 project for simulating and controlling a differential drive robot using Gazebo.
 This repository not only provides robot descriptions and simulation launch files but also includes training modules to understand ROS 2 communication paradigms.

 # Project Structure
 ```